 The bill aims to restructure the governance of fish and wildlife in Washington State by consolidating the executive and administrative powers within the Department of Fish and Wildlife under a director appointed by the governor with Senate consent.
 This new structure is intended to enhance accountability, transparency, and collaboration with tribal governments and other state agencies while maintaining the fish and wildlife commission as an advisory body for public input.
-Key amendments include the director's complete supervisory authority over the department, the establishment of a work group to improve interagency cooperation, and a requirement for the director to report on collaboration efforts by August 2026.
+Key amendments include the director's complete supervisory authority over the department, the ability to appoint personnel, and the requirement for the director to report on interagency cooperation by August 1, 2026.

 Statutes affected: Original Bill: 77.04.080, 77.04.012, 77.04.055, 77.04.090